fable-compiler/Fable.Python/docs-src/communicate/fable-from-py.md

 In some cases, it's possible to change the default behavior towards name mangling:

-- If you want to have all members attached to a class (as in standard JS classes) and not-mangled use the `AttachMembers` attribute.
+- If you want to have all members attached to a class (as in standard Python classes) and not-mangled use the `AttachMembers` attribute.
 But be aware **overloads won't work** in this case.
-- If you are not planning to use an interface to interact with JS and want to have overloaded members, you can decorate the interface declaration with the `Mangle` attribute.
+- If you are not planning to use an interface to interact with Python and want to have overloaded members, you can decorate the interface declaration with the `Mangle` attribute.
 Note: Interfaces coming from .NET BCL (like System.Collections.IEnumerator) are mangled by default.

 ## Common types and objects

 Some F#/.NET types have [counterparts in JS](../dotnet/compatibility.md).
 Fable takes advantage of this to compile to native types that are more performant and reduce bundle size.
-You can also use this to improve interop when exchanging data between F# and JS.
+You can also use this to improve interop when exchanging data between F# and Python.
 The most important common types are:

-- **Strings and booleans** behave the same in F# and JS.
+- **Strings and booleans** behave the same in F# and Python.
-- **Chars** are compiled as JS strings of length 1.
+- **Chars** are compiled as Python strings of length 1.
 This is mainly because string indexing in JS gives you another string.
 But you can use a char as a number with an explicit conversion like `int16 '家'`.
 - **Numeric types** compile to JS numbers, except for `long`, `decimal` and `bigint`.
 - **Arrays** (and `ResizeArray`) compile to JS arrays. _Numeric arrays_ compile to [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) in most situations, though this shouldn't make a difference for most common operations like indexing, iterating or mapping.
 You can disable this behavior with [the `typedArrays` option](https://www.npmjs.com/package/fable-loader#options).
 - Any **IEnumerable** (or `seq`) can be traversed in JS as if it were an [Iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#Iterables).